stewartpark/Flask-JSGlue/docs/index.rst

 Invoking **url_for()** at the front-end side
 --------------------------------------------------

 **url_for()** is commonly used through the whole application to prevent being broken when routes are changed.
-Considering the fact that designing services in a RESTful manner is highly recommended nowadays, it's a diseaster to be not able to use **url_for()** at the front-end side.
-Especially when the endpoint rules are changed.
-Flask-JSGlue provides a client-side **url_for()**, which makes source codes look a lot charming.
+Considering the fact that designing services in a RESTful manner is highly recommended nowadays, it's frustrating that you can't use **url_for()** at the front-end side.
+Especially when the routes are being frequently changed due to acitve development.
+Flask-JSGlue provides a client-side **url_for()**, which makes source codes dynamic, more charming.

 In **<head>**::